Human Rights and Workplace Discrimination

 If you believe you have been discriminated against at work, you have the right to file a complaint with your employer without fear of reprisal.
 Your employer is obligated to protect you and legally required to investigate any allegations of workplace discrimination.

-You can also file a complaint with the appropriate human rights tribunal or commission or advance your case in court as part of a wrongful dismissal lawsuit.
+You can also file a human rights complaint with the appropriate human rights tribunal or commission, such as the Ontario Human Rights Commission, or advance your case in court as part of a wrongful dismissal lawsuit.
 Wrongful dismissal claims involving discrimination can include additional compensation for injury to dignity, feelings, and self-respect.

-Regardless of which path you select; it is best to speak with an experienced employment lawyer to ensure your rights are being protected.
+Regardless of whether you choose to pursue a human rights claim or take the matter to court; it is best to speak with experienced human rights lawyers to ensure your rights are being protected.

 Your employment